Fulque Agnew: Career

 During the Second World War he registered as a conscientious objector, and served in the Friends Ambulance Unit in London and Greece.
 On 29 January 1945 Agnew was in charge of FAU Relief Detachment No 1 which arrived in Simi for relief work.

 In 1948 he went to India, but could not obtain a permanent post there after independence.
 He worked, probably with the Red Cross, in refugee camps during the disruptions caused by the partition of India.
 He then emigrated to farm in South Africa in 1948 - his wife Swanzie Erskine's family having been in South Africa since 1857.
-Her grandfather, St Vincent Whitshed Erskine had been Surveyor General of South Africa.
+Her grandfather, St Vincent Whitshed Erskine had been a Surveyor in South Africa.
 In 1952 Agnew was appointed Registrar of Fort Hare University, Cape Province, the only university then awarding degrees to black Africans.
 Swanzie taught geography and became head of the geography department.
 They allied with the opponents of apartheid, and in 1960, when the army was sent in to clamp down on unrest, the Agnews protested strongly.
 As a result, they, and other British staff, were expelled from South Africa.

 Back in Britain, Agnew went to work for the University of Cambridge's Department of Education.
 In 1965 Swanzie Agnew was elected the first Professor of Earth Sciences at the University of Malawi, and Agnew joined her as Assistant Registrar at the university for a short period until an African took over.
 In retirement he indulged his hobby of Bird Watching.
 He died at Mzuzu, Malawi in 1975 while on a trip to the Nyika National Park.